‘Unjustifiable hysteria’: Republican recalcitrance about the virus persists even as GOP faces growing turmoil

 In his remarks Monday, McConnell, who had polio as a child, offered a far more somber assessment of the virus and its devastating toll than Trump’s message not to be afraid.

-Elsewhere, key Republicans isolating on Monday after recently testing positive for the coronavirus included Trump campaign manager Bill Stepien and Ronna McDaniel, the chairwoman of the Republican National Committee.
-Other Trump advisers — such as former White House counselor Kellyanne Conway and former New Jersey Gov. Chris Christie — have also tested positive.
+Elsewhere, key Republicans isolating on Monday after recently testing positive for the coronavirus included Trump campaign manager Bill Stepien and Ronna McDaniel, chairwoman of the Republican National Committee.
+Other Trump advisers — such as former White House counselor Kellyanne Conway and former New Jersey governor Chris Christie — have also tested positive.